Kentucky canoe outfit borrows photo of Trudeau family to market business

 Another person mentioned the billboard on Twitter last June.

+But the story took on new life Wednesday after new photos of the billboard emerged on Twitter and Reddit.
+Nevin Webster, a podcaster from Kamloops, B.C., says a friend of his from Kentucky was trying to help him get Trudeau to come on Webster’s podcast.
+His friend posted it to Twitter and tagged Trudeau directly, trying to get his attention.
+Webster also shared the image to Reddit.

-But the story seemed to take on more legs Wednesday after a Reddit user posted a photo of the billboard captioned, “Did you ever hear about our Trudeau billboard down here in Kentucky.
+This time the photo was captioned “Did you ever hear about our Trudeau billboard down here in Kentucky.
 We haven’t quite learned not to steal pictures from the Internet yet.”

 Trudeau originally tweeted the photo himself in August 2013 when he announced he and his wife were expecting their third child.